duburcqa/jiminy/README.md

 - Simulation of multi-body systems using minimal coordinates and Lagrangian dynamics.
 - Comprehensive API for computing dynamic quantities and their derivatives, exposing and extending Pinocchio.
 - C++ core with full python bindings, providing frontend API parity between both languages.
-- Designed with machine learning in mind, with seemless wrapping of robots as [OpenAI Gym](https://github.com/openai/gym) environments using one-liners.
+- Designed with machine learning in mind, with seamless wrapping of robots as [OpenAI Gym](https://github.com/openai/gym) environments using one-liners.
 Jiminy provides both the physical engine and the robot model (including sensors) required for learning.
-- Easy to install: `pip` is all that is needed to [get you started](#getting-started) !
+- Rich simulation log output, easily customizable for recording, introspection and debugging.
+The simulation log is made available in RAM directly for fast access, and can be exported in raw binary, CSV or [HDF5](https://portal.hdfgroup.org/display/HDF5/Introduction+to+HDF5) format.
 - Dedicated integration in Google Colab, Jupyter Lab, and VSCode working out-of-the-box - including interactive 3D viewer based on [Meshcat](https://github.com/rdeits/MeshCat.jl).
-This facilitates working on remote headless environnement such as machine learning clusters.
+This facilitates working on remote environments.
 - Cross-platform offscreen rendering capability, without requiring X-server, based on [Panda3d](https://github.com/panda3d/panda3d).
-- Rich simulation log output, easily customizable for recording, introspection and debugging.
-The simulation log is made available in RAM directly for fast access, and can be exported in raw binary, CSV or [HDF5](https://portal.hdfgroup.org/display/HDF5/Introduction+to+HDF5) format.
-- Support Linux, Mac and Windows platforms.
+- Easy to install: `pip` is all that is needed to [get you started](#getting-started) !
+Support Linux, Mac and Windows platforms.

 ### Physics